bn4t/verteilzentrum/README.md

 ## General options

+##### bind_to
+The address including port on which the server should listen for non tls connections.
+Listens by default on `0.0.0.0:25`.

+##### bind_to_tls
+The address including port on which the server should listen for tls connections.
+Can be left empty if no tls certificates are configured.

+Listens by default on `0.0.0.0:465`.

 ##### hostname
 The hostname of the list server.
 If you specify a TLS certificate it has to be valid for this hostname.